khbsd/monk-springtime/README.md

  - Your body and soul unite to defend life.
 You add your Charisma and Wisdom Modifiers to your Armour Class, and you maximize the amount of hit points regained when you heal.

 ### Charming Fingers
  - Your fingers, long used to caring for living things, now have a seductive strength all their own.
-Your unarmed attacks scale with your Charisma Modifier.
+Your unarmed attacks scale with your Charisma Modifier, but you lose your bonuses to Monk Weapons.

 ##### (you may only use one of the following four at a time)
 ### Palpative Heat